fjvva/ecu-tool/README.md

 We will be adding info to the wiki soon aswell!

+You will probably want to take a look at [the wiki](https://github.com/fjvva/ecu-tool/wiki).

 ****IMPORTANT****:
 It is very recommended that you stick to the MC33290 level shifter as per the easy schematics, as we are having issues while programming the mini pro with the SI9241.
 Use of any other level shifter is discouraged until further notice.